cpbotha/org-roam-similarity/README.md

 - run serve.py which waits for submission of any text to return the N closest node ids, according to the Jina AI learned embeddings.
 These are really quite good and fully local, but it would be straight-forward to use a service like OpenAI embeddings for everything
 - There is more emacs lisp that customizes the org-roam buffer setup to call to serve.py's endpoint and renders the list of similar nodes

+## Status of this repo

+75% ready for reproduction.
+Remaining tasks as on 2023-11-27 are below:

+- [ ] convert my current emacs lisp for run-time similarity retrieval from server to package (not even my klunky version is on github yet)
+- [ ] clean up code for creation of global embeddings
+- [ ] Write quickstart (when you see this appear below, it means this repo is ready for you to try)

 ## Quickstart

 TBD